sublee/subl.ee/resume.md

 [torchgpipe][], Feb 2019 -- Apr 2020
 :   Implemented [GPipe][], a multi-GPU pipeline parallelism technique for
-    training giant models, as a PyTorch library with optimization for CUDA, the autograd engine, and long skip connections.
-This project has become a part of PyTorch as [Pipe APIs][pytorch-pipe]
+    training large-scale models, as a PyTorch library with optimizations for CUDA, the autograd engine, and long skip connections.
+This project was later integrated into PyTorch as the [Pipe APIs][pytorch-pipe]

 [torchgpipe]: https://torchgpipe.readthedocs.io/
 [gpipe]: https://arxiv.org/abs/1811.06965
 [pytorch-pipe]: https://pytorch.org/docs/2.0/pipeline.html

 [Hangulize][], Oct 2010 -- Present
-:   Invented a Hangul transcription algorithm and served as a web tool at zero
+:   Invented a Hangul transcription algorithm and released it as a free web
-    cost.
-Many professional Korean translators use this tool to translate undocumented proper nouns.
+    tool, widely used by professional Korean translators to transcribe undocumented proper nouns.

 [hangulize]: https://hangulize.org/

 [TrueSkill][trueskill], Jan 2012 -- Dec 2015
-:   Implemented [TrueSkill™][trueskill-tm], the rating algorithm for Xbox Live,
+:   Implemented [TrueSkill™][trueskill-tm], the rating algorithm behind Xbox
-    as a Python library.
-This project was introduced in [PyData Berlin 2019][pydata2019].
+    Live, as a Python library.
+This project was presented at [PyData Berlin 2019][pydata2019].

 [trueskill]: https://trueskill.org/